benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 ### VI.
 Fragment Processing

 In this stage each fragment is shaded to give the desired colour.
 The shading can be controlled using programs called **fragment shaders** that are written by the programmer.
-A fragment shader takes a fragment as an input, and applies varies interpolations of colours to get the desired shading pattern.
+A fragment shader takes a fragment as an input, and applies various colour interpolations to get the desired shading pattern.
 A simplistic example is shwon in the figure below.

 ![Fragment Processing](/assets/img/Gfx_Pipeline/fragment_processing.jpg "Fig 5.
 Fragment Processing")